rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 * Are allowed to be null
 * Don’t implement any automatic cleanup

-By opting out of having Rust enforce these guarantees, we can make the trade-off of giving up guaranteed safety to gain performance or the ability to interface with another language or hardware where Rust’s guarantees don’t apply.
+By opting out of having Rust enforce these guarantees, you can give up guaranteed safety in exchange for greater performance or the ability to interface with another language or hardware where Rust’s guarantees don’t apply.

 Listing 19-1 shows how to create an immutable and a mutable raw pointer from